andrewpage/clientstore.js/README.md

 # ClientStore.js
-ClientStore.js is a JavaScript library that provides a browser-support agnostic interface to both client-side data storage options, WebStorage and Cookies.
+ClientStore.js is a JavaScript shim/library that provides a browser-support agnostic interface to both client-side data storage options, WebStorage and Cookies.

 ## Usage